neuroglia-io/a2a-net/CONTRIBUTING.md

 ﻿# 👥 Contributing to `akordai/net-sdk`

-Thanks for your interest in contributing to [Neuroglia A2A](https://github.com/neuroglia-io/a2a).
+Thanks for your interest in contributing to [A2A-NET](https://github.com/neuroglia-io/a2a-net).

 Whether you're fixing bugs, improving documentation, or implementing new capabilities — we appreciate your help!